 Caterpillars and other insect larvae have been eaten by humans in various areas of the world.
 Caterpillars of the Giant Skippers in Mexico are considered a delicacy, and are collected from the fleshy leaves of the maguey plant.
 Sold fresh in markets, they are then fried before consumption.
 They are also sold in cans in stores.
 Although beetles have hard exterior skeletons when adults, they are excellent food in the grub stage.
 In Africa, the Goliath Beetle, a type of scarab, is pursued with zeal among the roots of the banana tree.
 The developed larva may reach a length of five and a half inches.
 Native Americans in the western United States commonly ate the pupae of a small Shore Fly, Ephvdra hians, which they termed Koo-tsabe, due mostly to the enormous numbers of these insects which accumulated from wind along the shores of brackish lakes at certain seasons of the year.

 Sadly, an establishment in Washington, D. C. known as The Insect Club no longer exists.
-It was a popular restaurant and bar in the early 1990's, and served items that included crickets and mealworms combined and served in delicacies.
+It was a popular restaurant and bar in the early 1990s that served items that included crickets and mealworms combined and served in delicacies.

 Military survival manuals clearly state that insects should be eaten as a perfect alternative when other food sources are not available.
 The success of this suggestion was widely publicized in 1996, when Lieutenant Scott O'Grady lost his plane to enemy forces in Bosnia, then survived in the forests by eating ants.